 Court Fees | Fee Waiver

 Administrative Rule 9 sets the fee schedule for all court proceedings and services.
-Here are the fees for opening various family law cases.
-Once you have opened a case, there are no additional fees unless you request copies, etc.
+Here are the fees for opening various cases.
+There is a new $50 fee in divorce and custody cases to file a Motion to Modify Child Custody, Visitation or Support or Spousal Maintenance or Property Division.
+In other cases, there are no additional fees once you have opened a case unless you request copies, etc.

 |Domestic Violence Protective Order||Free|